LGBTQ rights in Estonia: Public opinion

 A public opinion survey conducted in 2019 showed that 49% of Estonians supported same-sex registered partnerships and 39% opposed them.

 The 2019 Eurobarometer found that 41% of Estonians thought same-sex marriage should be allowed throughout Europe; 51% were against it.

 A public opinion survey conducted between 1 April 2021 to 18 April 2021 found that 53% of the respondents consider same-sex attraction completely or somewhat acceptable, 42% did not.
 64% of respondents believed that someone who was born a man could identify as a woman (and vice versa), while 20% disagreed.
 47% considered transgender people to be completely or somewhat acceptable, while 39% did not.
 In addition, 64% of respondents support or somewhat support the Registered Partnership Act, and 47% support same-sex marriages, with 46% against.

 A poll conducted in March 2023 by the Liberal Citizen Foundation (Sihtasutus Liberaalne Kodanik, SALK) found that 44.9% of respondents were in favour of same-sex marriage (24.6% "fully" and 20.3% "somewhat") and 43.4% were against (29.3% "fully" and 14.1% "somewhat").
 11.7% did not answer.

 A poll conducted between 3 April 2023 and 12 April 2023 found that 56% of Estonians consider same-sex attraction completely or somewhat acceptable, 39% did not.
 53% support same-sex marriage, with 39% opposed.
 47% support adoption for married same-sex couples, with 44% opposed.
 55% support a hate speech law, with 32% opposed.
 71% support the Registered Partnership Act.
 61% of respondents believed that someone who was born a man could identify as a woman (and vice versa), while 24% disagreed.
 47% considered transgender people to be completely or somewhat acceptable, while 37% did not.

 A public opinion survey conducted between 18 May 2023 and 22 May 2023 found that 55% of Estonians (62% of ethnic Estonians and 41% of other nationalities) think that marriage equality provides all people with the same rights and responsibilities, without lessening the rights of anyone else.
 37% do not agree with such a statement.

 The 2023 Eurobarometer found that 41% of Estonians thought same-sex marriage should be allowed throughout Europe, and 51% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".

+According to the 2026 opinion survey by the Estonian Human Rights Centre, 53% of Estonians supported same-sex marriage.
+The support was higher among Estonian speakers (60%) compared to non-Estonian speakers (38%), mostly Russian.
+The support was higher among 18 to 29 age group (82%).